'Provide First Aid' - HLTAID003 - (One day)

-Previously known as Senior First Aid, Level 2 or HLTFA301B or HLTFA301C
+Previously known as Apply First Aid or Senior First Aid, Level 2

 This course teaches participants the ability to administer first aid care in emergency situations, as well as treat injuries and other illnesses.